odinuv/web/_includes/common/bootstrap.md

 You can use a *media query* to apply certain CSS properties only when some conditions are met.

+File `media-queries.css`:

 {% highlight css %}
 {% include /common/css/media-queries.css %}
 {% endhighlight %}

 In the above example, the padding of the page is changed with the browser window size.
-Try it for yourself on the following piece of HTML code:
+Try it for yourself on the following piece of HTML code.

+File `media-queries.html`:

 {% highlight html %}
 {% include /common/css/media-queries.html %}